 A number of analyses suggest that some of these shelters were inhabited by hominids like Homo erectus more than 100,000 years ago.
 Some of the Stone Age rock paintings found among the Bhimbetka rock shelters are approximately 30,000 years old (Paleolithic Age).

-These are similarity to the aboriginal rock paintings of the Savanna regions of Australia, the paintings done by pygmies of the Kalahari Desert and the Paleolithic Lascaux cave paintings of France.
-Bhimbetka rock painting, they are extraordinary pieces of art having no contemporary matches.
+These are similar to the aboriginal rock paintings of the Savanna regions of Australia, the paintings done by pygmies of the Kalahari Desert, and the Paleolithic Lascaux cave paintings of France.
+Bhimbetka rock paintings are extraordinary pieces of art having no contemporary matches.

 - Bhimbetka Rock Shelters